bydooweedoo/reducer-sandbox/README.md

 });
 const store = reducer.createStore(reducers);

-// now if you want to only increment statsCounter, you have two choices.
+// now if you want to only increment statsCounter, you have 4 choices.

 // First is using bindToAction helper: store.dispatch(statsCounter.bindToAction({type: 'INCREMENT'}));